 Generic SRD are already installed in large numbers across a wide range of applications within Europe in the 863-870 MHz band (see ECC Report 182 [ref]) and their use is expected to grow rapidly over the next 10-15 years.
 It is anticipated that the current designations of spectrum for RFID and SRDs will be inadequate to meet their future needs.

-The Generic SRD industry identified the two frequency bands 870-876 MHz and 915-921 MHz, which currently are largely under-used on a pan-European basis, which could be designated for use by RFID and SRDs.

-The need for sufficient spectrum for Generic SRD is recognised by CEPT Report 14 [ref] and the EC RSPG Collective Spectrum Use report [ref].

 The SRD industry has expanded considerably over recent years and has now developed into a number of different industrial sectors.
 It is anticipated that the present trend in diversification and expansion will continue.

-Based on these predictions of market growth, it is very evident that additional spectrum will be necessary.
-This point was already identified in November 2006 in CEPT Report 14 [ref] in response to a mandate from the EU Commission to develop a strategy to improve the effectiveness and flexibility of spectrum designation for SRDs.
+Based on these predictions of market growth, it is very evident that additional spectrum or more efficient use of the existing spectrum will be necessary.
+This points was already identified in November 2006 in CEPT Report 14 [ref point 1 …] in response to a mandate from the EU Commission to develop a strategy to improve the effectiveness and flexibility of spectrum designation for SRDs.
 The Report recommended that:

 (i) "That CEPT ensures that only the minimum regulations are specified in Recommendation 70-03 and, where appropriate, the application-specific constraints to spectrum use are removed".